gpiresML/DTA_DBST/README.md

 # DTA and DBST approaches
 DTA and DBST can be tested  xxx
 - Read **Instructions_DTA_DBST.pdf** to check how to to apply DTA and DBST Methods
+- Run **Classification_DTA.m** to use DTA pipline approach
-- - Run xxxx
+- Run **Classification_DBST.m** to use DTA+DBST pipeline approach

 # Paper
-This dataset is associated with a paper under submission.
+This dataset is associated with a paper under submission entitled “Self-paced ERP-based BCI speller with one-time calibration: A unified framework”, G. Pires, A, Cruz, J. Figueiredo, U. J. Nunes